Namecheap vs Hostinger 2026: Which Web Host Actually Wins?

 | Cloud Startup | ~$9.99/mo | ~$24.99/mo | 300 GB NVMe |

-Best for: WordPress sites that need real speed, global audiences, beginners who want a polished UX, growing businesses that'll eventually need Cloud hosting.
+Best for: WordPress sites that need real speed, global audiences, beginners wanting a polished experience, growing businesses heading toward Cloud hosting.

 Feature-by-Feature Comparison: Namecheap vs Hostinger